Treat your body like an old lady.

 Do moderate exercise for 30min like walking.

-If you're an avid rock climber, you probably don't fit the demographic of most information about pregnancy you'll find (or be given, or be judged about).
+If you're an avid rock climber, you probably don't fit the demographic of most pregnancy-related information you'll find (or be given, or be judged about).

 The current state of health information

 As I delved into research on pregnancy, I was appalled by the state of information available in the US.
-I quickly ended up shoving my head in a hole, knowing that humanity has procreated through harsher conditions than mine, until I found a reasonable resource (which I'll get to).
+I quickly ended up shoving my head in a hole, knowing that humanity has procreated through harsher conditions than mine, until I found a reasonable resource.
 Problems:

 - There's no controlled experiments done with pregnant women.
 At best you have studies that look at correlation, not causation effects.
 The problem is confounding factors.
 Ex: The hormone hCG, which causes morning sickness, is (weakly) linked to "healthier" pregnancies.
 There's also a correlation between drinking caffeine and miscarriages.
 Is the caffeine-miscarriage correlation direct causation?
 Or is it just that women who have high hCG levels have more morning sickness and thus choose to not drink coffee?
 It's entirely possible that caffeine has no effect on pregnancy outcome.